Art Galleries

 Elizabeth Ross Gallery, Pauline Dove Gallery and the Overcash Gallery

-Pauline Dove, a cherished figure in Central Piedmont Community College’s arts community, graciously donated the gallery space that now bears her name—the Pauline Dove Art Gallery.
+Pauline Dove, a cherished figure in Central Piedmont Community College’s arts community, graciously made a gift to the Central Piedmont Community College Foundation to name the Pauline Dove Art Gallery.
 Located in the Parr Center, this vibrant gallery stands as a testament to Dove’s lifelong dedication to the visual arts and her enduring impact on the college.
 Her generous contribution provides a dynamic venue for showcasing creative expression, enriching the cultural fabric of Central Piedmont, and inspiring future generations of artists.
 As a former chair of the Visual Arts Program and longtime instructor, Dove’s legacy continues to shape the college’s artistic identity.
 The gallery not only honors her remarkable career but also strengthens Central Piedmont’s commitment to fostering artistic excellence and community engagement.

 Like the Dove Gallery, the Ross and Overcash galleries are committed to inspiring, educating, and engaging students, faculty, and community members through access to exceptional visual art in all media.
 All three galleries support the teaching mission of the college by serving as a lab for the visual arts curricula, celebrating artistic achievement, and promoting cross-discipline collaboration.
 These galleries are located on Central Campus.